alpaficia/TMRL_MOSEAC/README.md

 ### Preparing

-Once you have installed the `tmrl` framework, the next step is to set up your own cuda environment.
+Once you have installed the `tmrl` framework, you should set up your own Cuda environment.

 You need to install the driver by checking the [official website](https://www.nvidia.com/Download/index.aspx?lang=en-us) for the latest driver.
 Then, install [cuda toolkit](https://developer.nvidia.com/cuda-downloads) with its related